-Where Table 6.1, 6.2 or 6.3 indicates that LTPS can be provided by alarms, it is essential that the location can be reached by a plant operator, maintenance technician or trained customer representative in sufficient time to be able to respond to a low-temperature-alarm condition.
-The alarm signal must be transmitted to a location which is staffed 24 hours / day.
-A contingency plan and administrative procedures must be in place for when this alarm is activated, to prevent brittle fracture.
-This may include switching between parallel banks of ambient vaporisers, limiting the customer flow rate, increasing utility supply, starting up a redundant vaporiser system, etc.
+Where Table 6.1, 6.2 or 6.3 indicates that LTPS can be provided by alarms, it is essential that the location can be reached by a plant operator, maintenance technician or trained customer representative in sufficient time to be able to respond to a low-temperature-alarm condition without placing themselves at risk due to a hazardous situation.
+The alarm signal shall be transmitted to a location which is staffed 24 hours / day.
+A contingency plan and administrative procedures shall be in place for when this alarm is activated, to prevent brittle fracture.
+This can include switching between parallel banks of ambient vaporisers, limiting the customer flow rate, increasing utility supply, starting up a redundant vaporiser system, etc.